vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/apperance.md

 Window width switching mobile view and desktop view in pixels

-::: note
+::: warning

-You can only set this option in root of `themeConfig`.
+You should keep this option same value with `$mobile` in `.vuepress/config.scss`

 :::